dapr/proposals/20260304-RBS-workflow-history-propagation-signing.md

 Each identity that processes workflow history produces a **history signature** that is persisted as a separate actor state key (e.g., `signature-000000`), following the same pattern as `history-NNNNNN` and `inbox-NNNNNN` keys.
 Crucially, the signature is metadata-only - it does **not** duplicate the history events.
 Instead, it references a contiguous range of events by index and stores only the signing artifacts:

 ```
+SigningCertificate {
+    // X.509 certificate (PEM-encoded) of a signing identity.
+    // The SPIFFE ID is extracted from the certificate's SAN field
+    // during verification.
+    certificate: bytes
+}

 HistorySignature {
     // Index of the first event covered by this signature (inclusive).
     // References events in the existing OldEvents/NewEvents arrays.